yuanzhubi/raw_buffer/README.md

 # raw_buffer
-raw_buffer can do packet serialization in a raw buffer and allows you to directly visit serialized data without unpacking/parsing like flatbuffer, but you do not need any IDL file and it is much more efficient either in space or speed(supporting POD type as required field!)!
+raw_buffer can do packet serialization in a raw buffer and allows you to directly visit serialized data without unpacking/parsing(zero copy) like flatbuffer, but you do not need any IDL file and it is much more efficient either in space or speed(supporting POD type as required field!)!
 You can directly define your data protocol in your cplusplus header file now!
 It supports forward declared (incomplete) type as optional type, too.
 C++ supported only till now.

 Charactors: